jnf/run-you-a-conference-for-great-good/README.md

 The least fun, for me anyway, is managing the business aspects of running a conference.
 Anytime you ask people for money in exchange for goods and services, you're gonna have some business concerns.
 And some liability.
 Protect yourself, your event, and your community by doing the research and planning ahead.

 ### LLC
 Creating an LLC is surprisingly easy.
-It's a couple of forms on the internet for the state and federal governement.
+It's a couple of forms on the internet for the state and federal government.
 Doing so gave us an entity that:

 1. Let us collect money
 2. Let us spend money
 3. Provide liability protection for ourselves and our families

 ### Accountants & Taxes
 Those are pretty important things for a conference.
 Also, please don't forget to follow up with a tax accountant in your area.
-Earmark some money for them early on as they will repeatedly (and patiently, if you're lucky) remind you of all the nitpicky tax stuff that will come up.
+Earmark some money for them early on as they will repeatedly (and patiently, if you're lucky) remind you of all the nit-picky tax stuff that will come up.
 Depending on your location and plans, you may have to do things like collect and pay sales tax, use tax, amusement tax, income tax, or some combination of taxes.
 If you're not a tax professional, hire one.

 ### Bank Accounts
 As soon as you have a federal tax ID for the LLC, go open a bank account.
 Turns out opening a "business checking" account is moderately more involved than a personal checking account.
 Took me three trips to the bank to finally get it right.
-Seperate accounts for the LLC means no cloudiness in what is conference money and what isn't.
+Separate accounts for the LLC means no cloudiness in what is conference money and what isn't.
 If it's a conference expense, it's paid with conference money from the LLC bank accounts and documented in the budget.
 Setting clear expectations and patterns here provides both an excellent paper trail for your accountant (they will thank you) and should guide any conversation about when/where/on whom conference money is spent.

 ### Business Licenses
 In pursuit of Minimum Viable Conference, I asked our first sponsor (the illustrious Starr Horne @ Honeybadger) what he needed from us to be able to give us a check.
 His answer was a tax id and mailing address.
 So I did exactly enough work to make those happen.
 I got the LLC put together, registered for a federal tax id, and sent Starr an invoice.
 He promptly paid and his early confidence got us off the ground.